inferense/cvqvae/README.md

 This implementation is optimized for the MS-COCO dataset (Captions 2014).
 Currently supports hierarchical VQVAE and PixelSNAIL.

-The code was imported from ipynb notebook and is in post processing.
+The code was imported from ipynb notebook.

 Credits: vqvae_prior.py code adapted from kamenbliznashki